 The secret to freeing up all that time is pretty simple: hiring self-motivated employees.

 Self-motivated people don’t need someone hovering over them to make sure they deliver the required results.
 They get their drive from what is called intrinsic motivation.
-Daniel Pink explains the science behind it in his book Drive.
+Daniel Pink explains the science behind it in his book Drive, which has been widely cited to help explain how people find motivation.

 In addition to freeing up time, there are other benefits to hiring self-motivated employees.
-Dr. John Sullivan noted several on his blog, and here are just a few:
+Dr. John Sullivan noted several on his blog; here’s just a sample of the possible benefits:

 - They’re likely to be top performers